Think twice before taking personal injury case to social media

 Social media sites can be forced to hand over information

 Just because your posts are private doesn’t mean they’ll never end up in the hands of the court.
-There’s no such thing as a private post; even when you set your posts to be viewed by only you or your friends.
+There’s no such thing as a private post; even when you set your posts to be viewed by only you or your friends or if you buy active Instagram followers.
 If, during a personal injury lawsuit, a social media platform receives a court order to hand over your communications, your private posts will end up in the prosecution’s hands.

 Don’t risk it – don’t post it